-- A postgraduate qualification is obtained after the relevant module(s) within a chosen curriculum have been passed individually.
-Each of the modules has a credit value of 8 or factors of 8. - Each module has a module code and descriptive name.
+- A postgraduate qualification is obtained after the relevant module(s) within a chosen curriculum have been passed individually. - Each module has a module code and descriptive name.
 The module code consists of a four-letter subject abbreviation, followed by 3 digits, for example: BYBL671.